xmk0987/ECommerce/frontend/README.md

 ECommerce application frontend.
 Reminding myself of Angular framework and about writing more clear tests.

+Products are fetched from Fake Store API and currently the cart is only made to persist through session storage.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.2.

 ## Development server